D76X/ShareTheGospel/README.md

 This is the address on which the Client app is published locally by **SWA**, the port `5000` **must** agree with what is specified in the configuration file `Client\Properties\launchSettings.json`.
 The port number `5000` is a special number as this is the default port of the **Blazor Web Dev Server** on the localhost.
-Any other port nymber can be chosen, for example `5015`, but in order to be able to use the Hot Reload only the EP `http://localhost:5000` of the **Blazor Web Dev Server** on the localhost can be used.
+Any other port number can be chosen, for example `5015`, but in order to be able to use the Hot Reload only the EP `http://localhost:5000` of the **Blazor Web Dev Server** on the localhost can be used.
 Any other port number such as for example `http://localhost:5015` will not provide the Hot Reload whether or not the watch switch is used in: [dotnet watch run].
-Furthemore if the [dotnet run] is used instead of [dotnet watch run] then also the the EP `http://localhost:5000` of the **Blazor Web Dev Server** will not proviode Hot Reload.
+Furthermore if the [dotnet run] is used instead of [dotnet watch run] then also the the EP `http://localhost:5000` of the **Blazor Web Dev Server** will not provide Hot Reload.

+The following is the excerpt from the the configuration file `Client\Properties\launchSettings.json` where the `http` launch profile is defined.

 ```
 "http": {